 Executive Directors and Group Non-Executive Directors are members of Phoenix pension schemes.
 The schemes offered by Phoenix Group are defined contribution.
 Independent Non-Executive Directors have no supplementary pension or early retirement scheme with SLIDAC.

 There were no material transactions during the reporting period with shareholders, persons exercising significant influence, or members of the Board.

-All employee share plans: employee share ownership was promoted through two initiatives:
+All employee share plans: employee share ownership was promoted through the Phoenix Share Incentive Plan.